tidepool-org/tidepool-org.github.io/_docs/tidepool-api/sharing.md

   Susie: view, upload, note
   Michael: view

 (Where Susie and Michael are other clients of hers.)

+Note to Tidepool developers: in the backend this is implemented in (gatekeeper)[https://github.com/tidepool-org/gatekeeper/blob/master/lib/server.js].
 The gatekeeper API is at the ```/access``` endpoint on Tidepool servers.
-Here's the list of things you can do with gatekeeper:

-### Which groups is a user in?
+## Which groups is a user in?

 This really means "whose data can a user access, and what permissions exist for each of them?"

 ```
 GET /access/groups/:userId